Supported Study: Informing the delivery of homecare at the end of life

 Member of Service User and Carer Advisory Group for Supported Study

 We know little about the skills and support homecare workers need to provide care to people with advanced illness approaching the last months of life.
-Homecare workers support the person and their family and work alongside other health and social care providers.
+Homecare workers support the person and their family, working alongside other health and social care providers.
 However, they are often poorly trained and supported themselves.

 Despite their critical role, little is known about the experiences of homecare workers, their training/skills needs and the best ways to support them to provide sustainable, quality, integrated care.